JulianCKelly/object_oriented_programming/README.md

 # Cars and Money
 The aim of this repository is to showcase my ability to build and instantiate both classes and functions.

+## Bloomtechdata
+This folder contains both the vehicle.py and wallet.py files.

 ## Vehicle.py

 In the vehicle.py file, you'll find various classes which outline a specific style of vehicle.
 The functions allow the classes to be parsed through upon user input via python REPL.